Skip to main content

 7.5 Hours

-Module ID 27203-13: Covers the selection and installation of various types of insulating materials in walls, floors, and attics.
-Also covers the uses and installation practices for vapor barriers and waterproofing materials.
+Module ID 27203: Covers the selection and installation of various types of insulating materials in walls, floors, and attics.
+Also covers the uses and installation practices for sound insulation, vapor barriers, and waterproofing materials.

 25 Hours